kivlor/ludum-dare-35/LOG.md

 velocity ramps up and it becomes a blur 😳

 I'm going to go make a coffee and think about the road a little more.
-My current idea is to 'manually' update the road posistion each cycle but that's going to take some time to implement.
+My current idea is to 'manually' update the road position each cycle but that's going to take some time to implement.

 #### 15:33

 OMG, progress!
 I've the track moving and reseting and I've added the initial vehicle.
-There's a 'bump' when the track move back to it's home postion but that's fine for now.
+There's a 'bump' when the track move back to it's home position but that's fine for now.

 Going to keep working on the track, next step is to add the transition from one